 Now that Rutgers is a consistent winner, that cowardly old bastard won't play us.
 Come on, Ratface, you deserve one last lesson in manners before you head off to that great press box in the... core of the Earth.

 Syracuse?
-Nah, aside from their ugly uniforms, there's nothing truly offensive about them.
+Nah, aside from their ugly uniforms, and that horrid carpet that passes for a field at the Carrier Dome, there's nothing truly offensive about them.
 Pitt?
 Well, Jackie Sherrill… Nah, he didn't piss me off enough.
 UConn?
 In football?
 Forget it.
 Probably the closest is Bobby Petrino from his Louisville days, but that was a brief interlude, much like the Mets-Braves "rivalry."

 Paterno is eternal.
 An eternal evil.
 When he finally dies, the Shittany Lions will probably mummify him and turn the Beaver Stadium press box into their own version of Lenin's Tomb.
 They already call the stadium "Saint Joe Paterno Cathedral."

 For longevity, for amount of defeats, for size of defeats, for style of defeats, for arrogance, and, yes, for ugliness (he really does look like a rat), Joe Paterno tops the list.